'Passive'

 'Machine Death' - Frequency Killer

-Coming at you from Florida, USA is this debut from Frequency Killer, Machine Death
+Coming at you from Florida, USA is this debut from Frequency Killer, Machine Death.

 Over thirty, short, violent tracks you are slammed with seething, bubbling noise via unrestrained feedback and chaotic distortion.
 Definitely an endurance test for the ears.